Spider-Man 3: Theatrical

-The film was commercially released in the United States on May 4, 2007, in a North American record total of 4,253 theaters, including fifty-three IMAX theaters.
-The record number of theaters was later beaten by Pirates of the Caribbean: At World's End, which was released in 4,362 theaters in the United States—109 more than Spider-Man 3.
-It was the ninth film to play in more than 4,000 theaters upon opening, just after Shrek 2, Spider-Man 2, Shark Tale, Madagascar, Mission: Impossible III, Over the Hedge, Superman Returns and Pirates of the Caribbean: Dead Man's Chest.
-Tracking data a month before the U.S. release reflected over 90% awareness and over 20% first choice among moviegoers, statistics that estimated an opening weekend of over $100 million for Spider-Man 3.
-Online tickets for Spider-Man 3 were reported on April 23, 2007, to have been purchased at a faster rate—three times at Movietickets.com and four times at Fandango—than online ticket sales for Spider-Man 2.
-On May 2, 2007, Fandango reported the sales rate as six times greater than the rate for Spider-Man 2.
-The strong ticket sales caused theaters to add 3:00 AM showings following the May 4, 2007 midnight showing to accommodate the demand.
+The film opened in 4,253 theaters in the United States and Canada, including fifty-three IMAX theaters.
+It was the widest release in history at the time, surpassing Shrek 2 (2004).
+(Note: Attributed to multiple references:) Tracking data a month before the US-Canada release reflected over 90% awareness of the film and over 20% first choice among moviegoers, statistics that estimated an opening weekend of over $100 million.
+Online ticket pre-orders for Spider-Man 3 were purchased at a faster rate than online tickets for Spider-Man 2.
+On May 2, Fandango reported a sales rate for online tickets six times higher than for Spider-Man 2.
+The strong ticket sales caused theaters to add 3:00 AM showings following the May 4 midnight showing to accommodate the demand.

-The FX channel signed a five-year deal for the television rights to Spider-Man 3, which they began airing in 2009.
-The price was based on the film's box office performance, with an option for three opportunities for Sony to sell the rights to one or more other broadcast networks.

-In March 2024, Sony announced that all of their live-action Spider-Man films would be re-released in theaters as part of Columbia Pictures' 100th anniversary celebration.
+In March 2024, Sony announced that all of its live-action Spider-Man films would be re-released in theaters as part of Columbia Pictures' 100th anniversary celebration.
 Spider-Man 3 was re-released on April 29, 2024.
 In June 2025, it was announced that Sony, in collaboration with Fathom Events, would be re-releasing the Sam Raimi Spider-Man trilogy in theaters.
-Spider-Man 3 was re-released on September 28, 2025, and was then followed by an encore screening on October 5, 2025.
+Spider-Man 3 was re-released on September 28, 2025, and was followed by an encore screening on October 5.